miaomiao1205/xir_BDUMDR/README.md

 python LLM_generation/translate.py
 ```

 ​Then, replace the yaml file in the LLM_generation folder with the corresponding file(examples/train_lora/llama3_lora_sft_ds3.yaml、examples/merge_lora/llama3_lora_sft.yaml) in the LLaMA-Factory.
-And run the following two commands for LoRA fine-tuning and model merging
+And run the following two commands for LoRA fine-tuning and model merging.

 ```bash
 llamafactory-cli train examples/train_lora/llama3_lora_sft.yaml